 The OWSD - Elsevier Foundation Awards for Early-Career Women Scientists in the Developing World

-A total of five Awards are given annually to five women scientists at relatively early stages in their careers (up to ten years after receiving their PhD).
+Each year a total of five Awards are given to five women scientists at relatively early stages in their careers (up to ten years after receiving their PhD).
 One woman is awarded for each of five regions in the developing world: Latin America and the Caribbean; East and South-East Asia and the Pacific; the Arab region; Central and South Asia; and Sub-Saharan Africa (see complete list of countries below).

 The award has an important impact on local research cultures.
 Previous winners say the awards have had a powerful effect, enhancing the visibility of their past work and creating new opportunities for the future.
 The awardees are powerful role models for young women who are contemplating whether to remain in an environment that is often hostile to their needs and experience.